 Check out the ranking breakdown for more information about the selection of the most popular Agricultural Economics & Business colleges and universities.

 Any student pursuing a degree in Agricultural Economics & Business has to check out University of Florida.
-University of Florida Agricultural Economics & Business majors earn 8.9% more than the typical Agricultural Business graduate.
+Graduates of the Agricultural Business program make about $44,924 in the first five years of working, and $78,716 after their first five years of working.
 Gainesville, Florida is an appropriate setting for learners who get pleasure from the busy city life.

-Sports fans will like cheering on the university's top-ranked women's softball team as they perform at home and on the road.
 U of F is committed to helping students succeed, as evidenced by its 66.4% on-time graduation rate.
+Student achievements after graduation is very important to University of Florida, with graduates generally leaving the university with debt lower than the U.S. average.
 If you are considering learning more, you will find every one of University of Florida's rankings here.